breuleux/earl-grey/README.md

 * `break` stops the comprehension.
 It is the only way to halt iteration before the end of the sequence.
 * `continue` starts the next iteration but without accumulating a value.
-You can use it as an alternative way to filter:
+You can use it as an alternative way to filter.

     1..100 each i ->
        if i > 10: